MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 1. Open the [Detached Elements demo webpage](https://microsoftedge.github.io/Demos/detached-elements/) in a new window or tab.

-   The **Room 1** button is initially selected, corresponding to the Room 1 instance of the `Room` class.
+   The **Room 1** button is initially selected.
+In the JavaScript code of the demo webpage, an instance of the `Room` class is used to manage the messages in Room 1.

 1. Right-click the webpage, and then select **Inspect**.
 Or, press **Ctrl+Shift+I** (Windows, Linux) or **Command+Option+I** (macOS).